U.S.-China officials discuss trade; Mnuchin eyes possible in-person talks

 He said Trump was more focused on getting a trade deal and increasing access for U.S. farmers to Chinese markets.

-(Reporting by David Lawder in Chantilly, France, Susan Heavey and Andrea Shalal in Washington and Koh Gui Qing in New York; Additional reporting and writing by Chris Prentice; Editing by Chizu Nomiyama and Peter Cooney)
+(Reporting by David Lawder in Chantilly, France, Susan Heavey and Andrea Shalal in Washington and Koh Gui Qing in New York; Additional reporting by Chris Prentice in New York and Michael Martina in Beijing; Editing by Chizu Nomiyama and Peter Cooney)